How to see when a Pinterest pin was pinned

 Well, maybe you’ve got a pin that all of a sudden goes viral.
 Or even just starts bringing you decent blog traffic overnight.

-It’s nice to know when you pinned it to see how long you can expect future pins to get attention.
+It’s nice to know when you pinned it to see how long you might expect future pins to get attention.
 Remember, Pinterest is a long game.
 You can’t expect instant results.
 It can take many months before a pin really starts to gain traction.

 How to Find the Date You Created a Pinterest Pin